 - Budongo Forest

-- Located in Murchison Falls National Park, this forest has about 100 chimpanzees.
+- Located in Murchison Falls National Park, this forest is home to approximately 100 chimpanzees.
 Visitors can also experience chimpanzee habituation during the day.

 - Kalinzu Central Forest Reserve